Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

 For this study, we configured SonarQube specifically for C\# by activating approximately 450 language-specific rules from the official SonarC\# rule set\footnote{\url{https://rules.sonarsource.com/csharp/}}.
 This ensured adherence to recognized best practices for C\# development, covering security, reliability, and maintainability.

+While SonarQube was not designed to generate NL feedback, we included it as a complementary baseline to represent rule-based, non-linguistic analysis within our unified evaluation framework.
+This allowed us to systematically compare traditional static analysis with language-based review approaches in identifying review-relevant issues.
+To ensure comparability, we applied the same correctness criterion (i.e., “good” vs. “not good”) when evaluating its detections against ground truth.
+Hence, SonarQube serves not as a linguistic peer to LMs, but as a representative of established industrial practices for rule-based review support.

-We used SonarQube as a rule-based baseline to evaluate the effectiveness of both LMs and human reviewers.
-Its outputs provided a reference point for identifying overlapping or missed issues across security, reliability, and maintainability dimensions.
-To integrate SonarQube into Lovion GmbH’s DevOps pipeline, we deployed the system within the company’s Jenkins-based continuous integration (CI) workflow (see Figure~\ref{fig:sonarQube-schema}).
+To integrate SonarQube into Lovion GmbH’s DevOps pipeline, we deployed the system within the company’s Jenkins-based continuous integration (CI) workflow.
 This setup enabled automated analysis of all relevant PRs and ensured consistent quality assessment outputs.
 These outputs served as a static baseline against which we compared both LM-generated and human-written code review results.